quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/camera_library.rst

 Description
 ^^^^^^^^^^^

-Cameras in the Virtual Self Driving Car Studio are used for observing the workspace from different views and taking images.
+Cameras in the Open Worlds are used for observing the workspace from different views and capturing image data.
-Cameras are considered "actors" in the Virtual Self Driving Car Studio.
+Cameras are considered "actors".
 The camera library controls the camera actors.

 A camera must be initialized first by spawning the camera in the location (or attached to the parent actor of choice) in order to use it.